ednieuw/NanoESP32-BW-RGBW-clock/README.md

 - All pins can also be accessed from beside the Nano ESP32 connector.

 An AMS1117 step down voltage regulator an can be fitted to have more power on the 3V3 pins instead of the 3V3 from the Arduino.
-On top of the PCB a 28L05 can be used to convert 12V to 5 V to drive the 5V part of the PCB.
+On top of the PCB a 78L05 voltage regulator can be used to convert 12V to 5 V to drive the 5V part of the PCB.
 At the bottom a 12V to 5V voltage regulator can be fitted instead of the 78L05 voltage regulator.

 It is also possible to use the 5V of the ESP32 Nano when 12V is connected to Vin.